Esri/arcgis-rest-js/demos/deno/README.md

 # ArcGIS REST JS + Deno

 ArcGIS REST JS is fully compatible with Deno.
-You can import the packages from the [Skypack CDN](https://www.skypack.dev/search?q=%40esri%2Farcgis-rest-&p=1) for the easiest use.
+You can import the packages from the [esm.run CDN](https://www.jsdelivr.com/esm) for the easiest use.
 This demo shows importing from a local install with an import map.

 You can run this demo with: